secastel/phaser/phaser_gene_ae/README.md

 Runs on Python 2.7.x and has the following dependencies: [pandas](http://pandas.pydata.org), [IntervalTree](https://github.com/jamescasbon/PyVCF)

 #Usage
 Requires phASER to have been run with a phased VCF as input with unphased_vars enabled.
-Takes an input BED format file which contains the coordinates for genes (feautres) where haplotypic counts are to be measured.
+Takes an input BED format file containing the coordinates for genes (feautres) where haplotypic counts are to be measured.

 #Arguments
 ##Required